Self-Supervised Multimodal Learning: A Survey: Multimodal Learning without Labels

 Matching prediction, also known as alignment prediction, aims to predict whether a pair of samples from two input modalities are matched (positive pair) or not (negative pair).
 For example, if a piece of text corresponds to an image's caption.
 A key difference between contrastive learning and matching prediction is that in a mini-batch, the former calculates the similarity between a positive pair and all of the other negative pairs, while the latter labels individual tuples as positive or negative.
 Denoting $p$ to be the two-class probability of a matched pair, the matching prediction loss minimizes a binary cross-entropy loss (BCE):

 where the pseudo-label $z^i$ is a one-hot vector representing whether the inputs are matched.

 Matching prediction is widely used for modeling audio-visual correspondence (AVC).
 AVC was introduced by L$^3$-Net \cite{Arandjelovi2017LookLA}, which uses a fused representation from audio and video to make a binary prediction of whether the audio-image pair is from the same video clip.
 This strategy is adopted by AVE-Net \cite{Arandjelovi2017ObjectsTS} by only using Euclidean distance alignment without fusion, leading to localization of the object that sounds within an image.
-Owens and Efros \cite{Owens2018AudioVisualSA} also utilize this pretext task, but instead take temporal video frames and audio as input. {They construct negative pairs from the same video to increase pretext task difficulty, improving learned representations and localization accuracy.}
+Owens and Efros \cite{Owens2018AudioVisualSA} also utilize this pretext task, but instead take temporal video frames and audio as input.
+They construct negative pairs from the same video to increase pretext task difficulty, improving learned representations and localization accuracy.

-{In order to achieve better audio-visual localization and separation, pixel-wise matching prediction has been proposed as a pretext task.
+In order to achieve better audio-visual localization and separation, pixel-wise matching prediction has been proposed as a pretext task.
 One such example is the mix-and-separate method \cite{Zhao2018TheSO}, which combines audio signals from different videos to create an input mixture.
 The network is trained to separate the audio sources by predicting binary spectrogram masks based on corresponding video frames.
-Building on this idea, Sound of Motions \cite{Zhao2019TheSO} incorporates motion trajectory modeling, while Music Gesture \cite{Gan2020MusicGF} uses human body and hand movements to guide the separation.}
+Similar approaches are also proposed in \cite{zhou2022audio, hu2021class}.
+Building on this idea, Sound of Motions \cite{Zhao2019TheSO} incorporates motion trajectory modeling, while Music Gesture \cite{Gan2020MusicGF} uses human body and hand movements to guide the separation.

 Image-text matching (ITM) is an effective objective for vision-language pretraining first proposed by UNITER \cite{Chen2019UNITERUI} before CLIP.
 It fed the global cross-modal representation to a binary classifier to predict whether the input pair is matched.
 ITM has been adopted by various algorithms, including ViLBERT \cite{Lu2019ViLBERTPT}, BLIP \cite{Li2022BLIPBL}, FLAVA \cite{Singh2021FLAVAAF}, etc. ITM can also be complementary to contrastive learning.
 For example, ALBEF \cite{Li2021AlignBF} samples hard negatives from the contrastive batch in order to train the ITM objective with more informative negatives.